ozkan4186/NscCase_Project/README.md

 Todo items can be deleted from the list.
 Completed todo items can be marked as 'done.'
 The 'Axios' library is employed for making endpoint requests.
+As css, I used swr to update tailwind css http requests and prevent fetching data after refresh.